 The Herndon Depot Museum is open every Sunday from 12pm – 3pm, March through December.
 Fun tip?
 Get there by bike on the Washington & Old Dominion Trail and pick up a coffee or sandwich at one of the town’s local restaurants and shops.

-If you’re looking for additional ways to commemorate the 75th Anniversary of D-Day, be sure to stop over at the Smithsonian’s National Air and Space Museum Steven F. Udvar-Hazy Center.
-A special event will take place from 10am to 3pm at the Chantilly museum (free admission but expect a $15 parking fee).
+If you’re looking for additional ways to commemorate the anniversary of D-Day, be sure to stop over at the Smithsonian’s National Air and Space Museum Steven F. Udvar-Hazy Center.

 Visitors can explore the D-Day missions of the museum’s Martin B-26B-25-MA Marauder Flak Bait (which survived an incredible 206 operational missions over Europe, more than any other American aircraft during WWII).